bellatoris/MyScala/Functional_Programming_Principles_in_Scala/Week3_Data_and_Abstraction/Lecture3.3-Polymorphism/Readme.md

 * Some other languages keep the type parameters around at run time, these include C++, C#, F#.

 ## Polymorphism
-* Polymorphism means that a dunction type comes "in many forms".
+* Polymorphism means that a function type comes "in many forms".
 * In programming it means that
 	* the function can be applied to arguments of many types, or
 	* the type can have instances of many types.